 Dr. Bigham located his medical practice in Weyburn, Saskatchewan.
-His most famous delivery, would be the iconic Canadian author, W.O.
+Perhaps his most famous obstetrical delivery would be the iconic Canadian author, W.O.
 Mitchell who was born on the 13th of March, 1914.

-Dr. Bigham married Catherine Jones who was born on the 1st of June, 1892 in Lambton County.
-Her parents were Silas Jones and the former Isabella Dunlop and her father was a railway engineer.
-She had 4 siblings; William, twins Sarah and Esther and Alice.
-Her father died of heart failure when she was 9 years old.
+Dr. Bigham married Catherine Jones on the 14th of October, 1919 in Assiniboia, Saskatchewan.
+Mrs. Bigham was born in Point Edward, (Lambton County), Ontario on the 1st of June, 1892.
+She was the 4th of 5 children born to Silas Jones and the former Isabella Catherine Dunlop.
+Her father was a railway engineer and her siblings were; William H. Jones, twin sisters Sarah Isabelle Jones and Esther Mary Jones and a younger sister named Alice Fulford Jones.
+Her father died of heart failure on the 23rd of September, 1901 when Mrs. Bigham was just 9 years old.
 According to the 1911 census, Mrs. Bigham resided at 131 John Street in Sarnia and she was employed as a stenographer.

 Dr. and Mrs. Bigham had a son, John Spencer Peter Bigham born to them in Weyburn, Saskatchewan on the 4th of April, 1920.